 AI is the future of content, customer experience, and automation.
 Prompt engineering is becoming a primary skill, and with ChatGPT, Gemini, and Copilot going mainstream, you can’t produce a product without considering AI.
 That qualifies it for one of the high demand skills for the next 10 years.

-2. Data Science and Data Analytics.
+2. Data Science and Analytics

 Every company is a data company now.
 Data scientists and engineers will be vital inputs for any organization leveraging data to make predicted user behavior, marketing, or operational decisions.
+In particular, data engineering specialists play a crucial role in building the infrastructure needed to collect, process, and manage this data effectively.

-3. Cybersecurity.
+3. Cybersecurity

 Digital threats are constantly increasing, and companies will always need to have access to experts on network defense, threat detection, and penetration testing, even in a flexible work environment.

-4. Software Development and DevOps.
+4. Software Development and DevOps

 Back-end, front-end, and full-stack developers will continue to fuel apps, websites, and software ecosystems.
 Understanding Git, CI/CD, and APIs, among many other skills, will help keep you outside of commoditized developers.